Breakfast is not complete without crispy toast baked out of the toaster. Here you will learn the best way to clean a simple toaster or Toaster oven.

 Always remember to clean the dial controls.
 Further, the detachable dials can be washed in a cleaning solution, rinsed, and dried well.

-After the complete cleaning and thoroughly drying, reunite all parts.
+Eighth Step: After the complete cleaning and thorough drying, reunite all parts.
 Now, plug in the oven for ready to use phase.

 Important Tips and Tricks